eformat/rhoai-cluster-pool/EARLY_SHUTDOWN.md

 oc login -u admin -p ${ADMIN_PASSWORD} --server=https://api.${BASE_DOMAIN}:6443
 ```

-You will need to reboot all cluster nodes when running the script, it will prompt you.
+You will need to reboot all cluster nodes when running the script (use aws console), it will prompt you.

 Run the script.